 Buy.
 If you don't want to subscribe, you can purchase the Office 2016 suite for $149.99, which lets you edit and store your files in the cloud.
 A standalone copy of Excel 2016 costs $109.99.
 Check out the cons of buying vs. subscribing first.

-Part of the Google Drive suite of tools, Google Sheets lets you write, edit, and collaborate in the cloud for free.
+Part of the Google Docs suite of tools, Google Sheets lets you create, edit, and collaborate on spreadsheets in the cloud for free.